geoffworks17/geoffinthegarage/content/blog/Plotting-with-Matplotlib/index.md

 3. Generate a gcode file for my plotter using the vpype-gcode plugin

 ## Creating a plot
 First, a plot was created using matplotlib to handle the figures, and numpy for access to math and array operations.
+(Plot copied from [here](https://stackoverflow.com/questions/22566692/how-to-plot-graph-sine-wave))

 ```python